-14. There’s going to be a lot of focus on your hands on your big day, so keep your hands and nails in peak condition.
+14. There’s going to be a lot of focus on your hands on your big day, so keep them in peak condition.
 Massage sweet almond oil into your hands and nails on a daily basis, and by your big day your nails will be stronger and your hands will be super soft.
-If your hands tend to be flaky, make yourself a DIY hand scrub by mixing together a little olive oil and sugar and using it to gently exfoliate, following up by moisturising with your sweet almond oil.
+If your hands tend to be flaky, you can also make yourself a DIY hand scrub by mixing together a little olive oil and sugar.
+Use it to gently exfoliate, following up by moisturising with your sweet almond oil.

-15. Don’t forget your lips!
-Wear a good quality lip balm and re-apply regularly throughout the day, especially before bed.
-Do this for at least a week before your wedding and your lips will be beautifully soft and smooth!
+15. Finally, don’t forget your lips.
+Wear a good quality lip balm and re-apply regularly throughout the day.
+Do this for at least a week before your wedding and your lips will be beautifully soft and smooth.

 - Skincare tips for a gorgeous bridal glow